rybinaanya/O-antigens/README.md

 | wzyE       | 0.0     |       -5.88                |negative   |
 | wecG       | 0.0     |       -6.83                |negative   |

-Almost all _Providencia_ used in the study have _galETKMR_ operon (except for _Providencia alcalifaciens_ strain 1701003) with the same genetic order and gene content
+Almost all _Providencia_ used in the study have _galETKMR_ operon (except for _Providencia alcalifaciens_ strain 1701003) with the same genetic order and gene content.

 |    Gene    | P-value |       Z(dN−dS)             | Selection |
 | :---------:|:-------:| :-------------------------:|:---------:|